There are two summer training requirements that are mandatory:

 All other summer training listed below are opportunities to allow Cadets to see what the Army is all about, help them gain experiences and knowledge before becoming officers and to help them test their own limits.

-CIET is a four-week course with four phases (Soldier First Phase, Warrior Leader Phase, Bold Leader Phase, Future Leader Phase) of Army training both inside a classroom and in the field at Fort Knox, Kentucky.
+Basic Camp is a four-week course with four phases (Soldier First Phase, Warrior Leader Phase, Bold Leader Phase, Future Leader Phase) of Army training both inside a classroom and in the field at Fort Knox, Kentucky.
 Cadets can attend this training between the summer of their freshman and junior year.
 Cadets can earn college credit for this course as an elective by enrolling in MLSC 206, Basic Summer Camp.

 CTLT (Cadet Troop Leader Training)

 Upon selection, Cadets are placed in Active-duty units for up to four-weeks where they get an opportunity to shadow a lieutenant and serve as the acting platoon leader.
 They are given a mentor to guide them.
-The units are both in CONUS (Continental United States) and OCONUS (outside Continental United States), including places like Alaska, Hawaii, Korea, Germany and Italy.
+The units are both in CONUS (Continental United States) and OCONUS (Outside the Continental United States), including places like Alaska, Hawaii, Korea, Germany and Italy.

 NTSP (Nurse Summer Training Program)

 This program is available to nursing students and is generally completed in the summer between their junior and senior years.
 Nursing Cadets have an opportunity to be posted at a hospital that serves military Soldiers and their Families.
 Much like the CTLT program above, this program is focused on nurse only and giving them an appreciation and understanding of what our nurses do every day.
-Currently, the ROTC Department is working with the College of Nursing to see if there is an opportunity to offer this as a for credit course through UL.
+Currently, the ROTC Department is working with the College of Nursing to see if there is an opportunity to offer this as a course through UL.

 Cadets can compete for additional training during the summer.

 - Air Assault: The purpose is to train Soldiers in Air Assault operations, sling-load operations, and rappelling.
-Upon graduation of the course each Soldier will be able to perform skills required to make maximum use of helicopter assets in training and in combat to support their unit operations Upon graduation, Cadets are awarded the US Army Air Assault Badge. for more information, visit the US Army Air Assault School page.
+Upon graduation of the course, each Soldier will be able to perform skills required to make maximum use of helicopter assets in training and in combat to support their unit operations Upon graduation, Cadets are awarded the US Army Air Assault Badge. for more information, visit the US Army Air Assault School page.